BlakeWilliams/octodomain/README.md

 Benefits:

-- Creating domain objects and mapping them to data models is easy
+- Creating domain objects and mapping them to data models is easy.
-- Domains are easy to test
+- Domains are easy to test.
-- Clients can be created to attribute load to specific dependencies
+- Clients can be created to attribute load to specific dependencies.
 - Extensible with solid defaults.
 Pass a custom transport to use a different messaging system e.g. JSON.
 - Ensures domain arguments are primitives that could be serialized if the domain is extracted.
+- Easy to mock interfaces in dependencies which allows for fast and simple tests.

 ## Installation